-Indonesia is not only a Bali resort, a love for sports and live soccer betting, multi-million Jakarta, temple complexes of Java, but also 17 804 inhabited and uninhabited islands.
+Indonesia is not only a Bali resort, a love for sports, multi-million Jakarta, temple complexes of Java, but also 17,804 inhabited and uninhabited islands.
 One of the most important assets of the country is coffee.

 Indonesia, along with Brazil, Vietnam, Colombia, and Ethiopia, is one of the five leading countries in the world for coffee production.
-Let’s talk about what makes Indonesian coffee stand out, why the beans from different islands taste differently, and whether it is worth trying the main local dish – kopi luwak.
+So, we can say that Brazil and Indonesia do not have onlylove for football in common.
+People in both countries make money via live soccer betting as well as producing coffee.
+Here, we will talk about what makes Indonesian coffee stand out, why the beans from different islands taste differently, and whether it is worth trying the main local dish – kopi luwak.

 How It All Began

 The Dutch brought coffee to Jakarta at the beginning of the 18th century.
 In 1711, the planters had already received the first harvest, and a year later they sent the harvested grain home to Amsterdam.